MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/process-notification-messages-to-complete-specific-tasks-in-sql-using-biztalk.md

 ---
+description: "Learn more about: Process notification messages to complete specific tasks in SQL using BizTalk Server"
 title: "Process notification messages to complete specific tasks in SQL using BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"